BehaviorTree/btcpp_website/docs/guides/scripting.md

 # Introduction to Scripting

-Behavior Tree 4.X introduces a simple but powerful new concept: a scripting language with XML.
+Behavior Tree 4.X introduces a simple but powerful new concept: a scripting language within XML.

 The implemented scripting language has a familiar syntax; it allows the user to quickly read from / write to the variables of the blackboard.